 - Provision of Wholesale Line Rental (WLR), as well as of Access and Use of network related facilities. - Non discriminating treatment of the WLR. - Accounting separation for the WLR. - Transparency for the WLR. - Price control under a retail-minus scheme and cost-accounting for the WLR. - Price control under a price cap scheme and costaccounting for the retail access services. - Non discriminating treatment for the retail access services. - Transparency for the retail access services. - Prohibition of unjustified bundling.
-In addition, OTE must notify EETT about its proposals with regard to bundling as well as about any modification in the terms of a package/offer.

-• Accounting separation for the retail access services.
+In addition, OTE must notify EETT about its proposals with regard to bundling as well as about any modification in the terms of a package/offer. - Accounting separation for the retail access services.
 Moreover, EETT introduced specific amendment and publication procedures for the prices of retail access services to the public telephone network at a fixed location and the respective wholesale services.
 As far as the retail access market to the public telephone network at a fixed location via ISDN PRA access lines, EETT imposed the obligations of non-discriminating treatment and transparency on OTE.

-Wholesale Market for (Physical) Access Provision to Network Infrastructure and Wholesale Broadband Access Market In the aftermath of the Public Consultation and the notification and approval of the Draft Measures by
+Wholesale Market for (Physical) Access Provision to Network Infrastructure and Wholesale Broadband Access Market horizon and (3) the implementation of competition law alone does not suffice to adequately address the market's failures.

+In the aftermath of the Public Consultation20 and the notification and approval of the Draft Measures by